The best events in Rome this August 2021

-Seafood returns as the protagonist of Eataly’s summer edition of Fish & Wine – an 18-day festival that spans from events and tastings dedicated to seafood that will take place from 8 to 25 August.
-From seafood crudité to oysters, from crispy fried seafood, from spaghetti with telline and fish soups, fresh and sustainable seafood awaits you all through August.
-But that’s not it, all tastings are paired with exclusive wines or beer selected for the occasion.
+Seafood returns as the protagonist of Eataly’s summer edition of Fish & Wine – a festival that spans from events and tastings dedicated to seafood that will take place from July 12th to September 12th.
+From seafood crudité to oysters, from crispy fried seafood to spaghetti ai frutti di mare, fresh and sustainable seafood awaits you all through summer 2021.
+But that’s not it, all tastings are paired with exclusive wines or beer selected by Eataly’s sommeliers for the occasion.

-Till August 31st
+Till August 6

 Moonlit Movie Nights

-Entry fee: €7.50-16
+Entry fee: €10-15

-Till September 10
+Till September 27